 With massive environments and unique attractions, Animal Kingdom is arguably the best themed Disney Park in North America.
-Disney World’s fourth gate also just completed a major transition to being a full day park.
+Disney World’s fourth gate also just completed a major transition to being a full day park, with the addition of Rivers of Light and Pandora – The World of Avatar.
+The new Avatar land and attractions drastically changes up the FastPass+ strategy for Animal Kingdom.
 What’s the best way to use your FastPass+ reservations to make sure you spend less time in line and more time enjoying Animal Kingdom both during the day and at night?

 Article continues below

 Note: With the addition of Pandora – The World of Avatar on May 27, 2017, Animal Kingdom has FastPass+ tiers, meaning that guests can select 1 attraction from Tier 1 and two attractions from Tier 2.
 These recommendations are based on anticipated attraction demand and

 Tier 1 (Choose One Attraction): Pandora – The World of Avatar Attractions

 Animal Kingdom’s Tier 1 attractions currently only consists of the two new attractions opening up in Pandora – The World of Avatar.
 You can only get one advanced FastPass+ reservation per day for the Tier 1 attractions, meaning you have to choose between the thrill ride motion simulator Flight of Passage and the tranquil boat ride Na’vi River Journey.